Happy Thanksgiving

 As a music instructor with over 12 years of teaching experience, I’ve realized that my natural tendency is to correct students right away when they play the wrong note, miscount a rhythm, or miss a phrase.
 While this may help prevent bad habits, it doesn’t always produce the best long-term results.
 Jumping in too quickly can actually take away the student’s ownership of their learning.
 I’ve discovered that giving them space to “figure it out” on their own fosters problem-solving

-At the beginning of a lesson, I always try to tune into my students before “teaching.”
-I have found it to be essential in setting the tone for the rest of the lesson.
-A simple question as in, “How are you doing?”
-Or following up on an interest they have, a special event or just even giving a compliment can go a long way.
-Based on how the student responds, I can read the mood of the student ie. if
+At the beginning of a lesson, As a Vocal Teacher always try to tune into my students before diving into teaching.
+This practice is essential for setting a positive tone for the rest of the lesson.
+Understanding Your Student’s Mood Simple Questions Go a Long Way Asking something as simple as “How are you doing?” or following up on a special event or interest can help you gauge the student’s mindset.
+Even giving a genuine compliment can make a significant

 Happy Thanksgiving to you all!
 I’m so thankful to have a business that has kept running well during the pandemic.
 By taking lessons, each one of you have allowed my business to stay alive and thrive.
 I’m thankful to every one of my students and their families.
 Take a moment to reflect on what you’re grateful for and see you next week!